zynksoftware/Zynk-Workflow/_docs/Welcome-Section/Features-and-Benefits.md

  * Reliable and Accurate Zynk is reliable and based on 5 years of development

 **Capabilities**
- * Accounting System and ERP Integration including supportSage 50 and Sage 200
+ * Accounting System and ERP Integration including support Sage 50 and Sage 200
  * CRM Systems integration including ConnectWise, Salesforce
  * ODBC Database integration with MySQL, Foxpro, DBase, Postgre SQL, Sybase, Vista DB and more\*
  * OLEDB Database integration such as Access, Oracle, DB2, Visual Foxpro, Exchange, AS2, Lotus Notes and more\*
- * SQL Server integrationwith Compact, Express, Workgroup, Standard and Enterprise editions
+ * SQL Server integrationw ith Compact, Express, Workgroup, Standard and Enterprise editions
  * Cloud and SaaS Integration with Salesforce and Amazon Web Services
  * Downloading of Amazon Marketplace Orders
  * Uploading of Inventory to Amazon Marketplace